 This brings us to the final part of our discussion.
 If you are not hung up on the texture and versatility, and are only interested in this product as a protein alternative, then I have good news.
 While I cannot think of a healthy product that can imitate meat (and again I think it somewhat defeats being a “vegetarian” or “vegan” if that is our aim), I can suggest lots of alternatives when it comes to high protein plant foods.

 As for protein amounts in our diets, although we are definitely starting to see a societal shift where our perceptions go on this topic, too many people are still stuck on the “protein amount” in their diet.
 They are either worried where they will get their protein from, or if they will get enough if they reduce or cut out animal products completely.
 So here are a few key facts that are becoming common knowledge today:

-- The average person today eating an omnivore lifestyle is getting more than enough or excessive protein in their diet
+- The average person today eating an omnivore lifestyle is getting more than enough or excessive protein in their diet.

-- Every food, unless it is 100% sugar or 100% fat, has some protein in it
+- Every food, unless it is 100% sugar or 100% fat, has some protein in it.

 - Research shows that whole plant foods, including fruits and vegetables are excellent at contributing to and meeting our daily protein needs and plants offer high quality protein.

 In the end, normally the idea of not getting enough protein is just that, an idea or limiting belief with no factual truth to it.
 Due to our society’s brainwashing and fear tactics that animal products equal protein, and if we aren’t eating animal products then we risk not getting enough protein, this was enough to plague most in our society for decades, and to this day, with a fear of not getting enough protein.
 The good news is that slowly we are coming around to freeing ourselves from this limiting belief.